 The Lincoln Memorial

 Washington, DC is home to one of the most recognized monuments in the country – The Lincoln Memorial!
 Viewers can tour the American treasure right from home!
 The memorial was built to honor Lincoln, the 16th President of the United States.
 There is even an urban legend that says the face of general Robert E. Lee is carved onto the back of Lincoln’s head.
 Explore and see if you can find it!

 The First Flag

-Take a look back into the 18th century and tour the home of Betsy Ross, an American upholsterer who’s claim to fame was making the first American flag!
-Visitors can click through a 360-degree virtual tour and learn about her home, ambitions and life.
+Take a look back into the 18th century and tour the home of Betsy Ross, an American upholsterer whose claim to fame was making the first American flag!
+Visitors can click through a 360-degree virtual tour and learn about their home, ambitions, and life.